Resizing a Linode

 Resizing Your Linode

-Here’s how to resize your Linode:
+Here’s how to resize your Linode to a different plan:

-- Log in to the Linode Manager.
+- Log into the Linode Manager.

-- Click the Linodes tab.
+- Click the Linodes link in the sidebar.

 - Select a Linode from the list.